jotaijs/jotai-devtools/README.md

 ### Migrate ƒrom @emotion/react to native CSS

-With the latest release, Jotai DevTools no longer depends on `@emotion/react` and is replaced it with native CSS.
+With the latest release, Jotai DevTools no longer depends on `@emotion/react` and is replaced with native CSS.

 1. Remove `@emotion/react` from your dependencies